Maison Altieri Artistic Director on Sicilian Ceramics & the Sicilian Traditions of Tonnarotti and Carretto Siciliano

 So how is it that many historic Sicilian families are connected with their heritage going back so many centuries?
 We grow with the transmission of tradition.
 I know how to cook all the dishes in the history of my two families.
 For the holidays me and my 25-year-old nephew cook the Easter lunches, Christmas, New Year’s and birthday celebration, with the help of servants.

-Sicily is a land where traditions are handed down, and culture is much more widespread than in northern Italy.
-When we had our Kingdom of the Two Sicilies, we had 7,500 university students in various locations such as Naples, Salerno, Palermo, Messina, Catania.
-In the rest of Italy, which has not yet been unified, there were perhaps 2,700 university students.
-In the south there was much more nobility than in the whole north and a very rich nobility.
+Sicily is a land where traditions are handed down, culture is much more widespread than in the north.
+When we had our Kingdom there were in the 800’s 7,500 university students.
+In the south, there was much more nobility than in the whole north and a very rich nobility.
 You have certainly been to Palermo and you have seen how many huge buildings for just one family.

 I have told you these things to make you understand that Sicilians are honest and good people.
 Culture and traditions are so strong because we remember our ancestors every day and before we make a decision or behave in a certain way, we wonder what our ancestors would have done before us.
 Our surnames are handed down for better or for worse.
 Therefore a descendant cannot offend the memory and the consideration that his own family has been given by the ancestors.

 Consider this: I have friends my age whose grandchildren are the age of my grandchildren.
 On balance, we have been friends for three hundred years–the grandparents with the grandparents, the great-grandparents with the great-grandparents, and so on.
 It may seem strange but in Sicily, it is so.
 Perhaps this is the charm of this magical land.